 Typically, people who work on large projects or in production scheduling are far away from loving Gantt charts.
 They are tasked to build them, to update them, to report on them, and to maintain them even when the reality has turned out to be different than the originally layed out Gantt diagram.

 Guess what?
-I could not agree more with all of these peoples’ complaints.
-Surprised? – Here is why: all these issues have nothing to do with the Gantt chart itself.
-With such complaints, people do not dare having a closer look into the Gantt chart’s visualization capabilities.
+I could not agree more with all of these peoples' complaints.
+Surprised? – Here is why: all these issues have nothing to do with the visualization itself.
+With such complaints, people do not dare having a closer look into the Gantt chart's visualization capabilities.
 They always relate to information gathering processes, management methodologies and reporting tasks.
-But folks, do not blame the chart for the way it is used.
+But folks, do not blame the diagram for the way it is used.
 This does not make any sense at all to me.

-If the process of maintaining a Gantt chart sucks, why not trying to make charts that become meaningful to people?
-Why not figuring out Gantt charts that provide the appropriate data and information, which people need to better make their jobs?
+If the process of maintaining a planning and scheduling diagram sucks, why not trying to make them become meaningful to people?
+Why not figuring out charts that provide the appropriate data and information, which people need to better make their jobs?
 Here are six tips how to achieve this.

 Tip 1: An image says more than 1,000 words.
 Let dynamic colors speak.